This resource is designed to help you and your class use Igor Stravinsky’s 'The Rite of Spring' to inspire music-making in the classroom.

 Ritual Action of the Ancestors

-Sacrificial Dance (Danse Sacrale) (listen to an extract in track 1, playlist above)
+Sacrificial Dance (Danse Sacrale) (listen to an extract below)

 Classroom activities – Listening task

-Listening to music in the classroom can be a difficult but if we give our children a task to do as they listen we can expand and improve their ability to focus.
+Listening to music in the classroom can be difficult, but giving the pupils a task to do can improve their ability to focus.

-2. Play a recording of the opening (Track 1: Introduction, about 3 minutes long.
-You can hear a 30 second extract in track 1 of the playlist above) to the class and ask them to listen with their eyes closed.
-Each instrument represents a flower, plant, leaf, animal etc. bending its head up to the first day of spring sun.
+- Play a recording of the opening to the class (Track 1: Introduction, which is about 3 minutes long.
+You can hear a 30 second extract in track 1 of the playlist above) and ask them to listen with their eyes closed.
+Each instrument represents a flower, plant, leaf, or animal bending its head up to the first day of spring sun.

-3. Give out paper and coloured pens.
+- Give out paper and coloured pens.
 As you listen again, ask your children to draw the scene.
-Challenge them to quickly draw a flower, leaf, animal etc. for each melody/instrument they hear.
+Challenge them to quickly draw a flower, leaf, plant, or animal for each melody/instrument they hear.
 Warn them that by the end of the 3 minutes their page should be full!

 The beginning of The Rite of Spring is a musical portrayal of the world waking up to spring and then the tremendous excitement of the first sunny day.
 By using a few simple rules, it’s quite easy to create your own version of this famous introduction and dance.